Think back to the last time you bought a vehicle.

-Add-Ons–also known as options; features added on to the car either by the dealer or at the request of a consumer such as an upgraded stereo system, anti-theft system, detailing and undercoating.
+Also known as options; features added on to a vehicle either by the dealer or at the request of a consumer such as an upgraded stereo system, anti-theft system, detailing and undercoating.

-Destination Charge–the fee charged for transporting the vehicle to the dealer from the manufacturer or port of entry; typically this charge is passed on to the buyer.
+The fee charged for transporting a vehicle to the dealer from the manufacturer or port of entry; typically this charge is passed on to the buyer.

-Excess Wear and Tear–aging and/or damage to a vehicle that is beyond what is normally expected and left un-repaired or replaced; examples of excess wear include, but are not limited to, cracked windshields, body damage and broken or missing equipment.
+Aging and/or damage to a vehicle that is beyond what is normally expected and left un-repaired or replaced.
+Examples of excess wear include, but are not limited to, cracked windshields, body damage and broken or missing equipment.

-Extended Service Contract (ESC)–also known as Vehicle Serve Contract (VSC); an optional agreement purchased to supplement the factory warranty of a vehicle; agreements vary widely in terms and conditions as well as coverage and cost.
+Also known as a Vehicle Service Contract (VSC); an optional agreement purchased to supplement the factory warranty of a vehicle; agreements vary widely in terms and conditions as well as coverage and cost.

-GAP Coverage–Guaranteed Asset Protection; optional insurance coverage that pays the difference between what is owed and what the vehicle is worth in the event the car is stolen or destroyed.
+Guaranteed Asset Protection; optional insurance coverage that pays the difference between what is owed and what the vehicle is worth in the event the automobile is stolen or destroyed.

-Invoice Price–the manufacturer’s initial charge to the dealer, including the destination charge; invoice price does not include any add-ons (options) that may have been installed by the dealer or requested by a customer.
+The manufacturer’s initial charge to the dealer, including the destination charge.
+Invoice price does not include any add-ons (options) that may have been installed by the dealer or requested by a customer.

-Rebate–a manufacturer’s reduction on the price of the car as an incentive to buyers; sometimes compared to a “discount,” a rebate is not the same as a down payment.
+A manufacturer’s reduction on the price of a vehicle as an incentive to buyers.
+Sometimes compared to a “discount,” a rebate is not the same as a down payment.

-Title–the title of the vehicle is the ownership document.
-When a vehicle changes ownership, the title is transferred into the new owner’s name within a specified period of time, depending upon state rules and regulations.
+The title of the vehicle is the ownership document.
+When a vehicle changes ownership, the title is transferred into the new owner’s name within a specified period of time, depending on state rules and regulations.